stillonearth/bevy_mujoco/README.md

 ## Implementation Notes

-MuJoCo has 2 modes with different coordinate systems for bodie.
+MuJoCo has 2 modes with different coordinate systems for bodies

 1. `paused` mode where all translations and rotations are extracted from `mj_Model` in `MuJoCo-Rust` as `body.pos`, `body.quat` in parent's body coordinate system.
 To make them work nice with bevy the body structure from mujoco has to be transformed to a tree structure with `body_tree()` call.
 Then `body_tree` is spawned into the bevy world recursively — a nice contraption to do it in `setup_mujoco`.